zikuicai/zikuicai.github.io/_posts/2017-12-28-back-propagation.md

 Things to do before 1.1.2018:

-* Understand Backpropagation
+> Understand Backpropagation

 Done 12.30.2017

-* Visualize the learning process
+> Visualize the learning process

 To be continued

 # Backpropagation
 ---
 Backpropagation _(reverse-mode differentiation)_ is an algorithm that calculates deratives to update weights and biases in a neural network.
 Actually, it is the best (or only?) way to learn the optimal weights and biases in a neural network model.
 Just recapping the feed forward process, one data is input into the randomly initialized model, after the forward-propagation of one layer after another, we get a final output and the difference between it and the desired output is represented as an error.
-Our goal is to reduce the error of the output layer, and in doing so, we need to reduce the error of every former layer.
+Our goal is to reduce the error of the output layer, and in doing so, biaswe need to reduce the error of every former layer.
 So, backpropagation comes to rescue.

 In Christopher Olah's blog [**Calculus on Computational Graphs: Backpropagation**](https://colah.github.io/posts/2015-08-Backprop/), he used computational graphs clearly explained: